 During one of his religious journeys, Lord Chaitanya visited Puri, Odisha from Nadia, West Bengal in the 16th century, accompanied by thousands of followers.
 This was believed to be the largest religious journey of that time.
 When Lord Chaitanya returned, many devotees from the Guin and Gauda communities of Bardhaman, West Bengal, who had accompanied him, stayed back in Gopalpur and continued their weaving profession.

-Weavers in Gopalpur had been weaving cotton fabrics till 1972, when a super cyclone changed the landscape of weaving in the region due to destruction of looms and houses .This on the one hand and brought about an increase in wages and yarn prices on the other making cotton weaving expensive for the locals.
-At this point, an export company stepped in and provided low cost but superior quality Tussar yarns to the skilled weavers of Gopalpur.
+Until 1972, weavers in Gopalpur were weaving cotton fabrics.
+However, a super cyclone that struck the region destroyed looms and houses, changing the weaving landscape.
+The cyclone also led to an increase in wages and yarn prices, making cotton weaving expensive for the locals.
+In response, an export company offered low-cost but superior quality Tussar yarns to the skilled weavers of Gopalpur.